Holiday

 • If you don’t already have one, get a cookie scoop.
 I promise it will make your life 10,388,772 times easier.
 I also use mine for scooping muffin and cupcake batter.
 It helps make your cookies the perfect uniform size every time and the dough doesn’t get soft from you touching it with your warm hands to make dough balls, resulting in thinner cookies that spread.

 • Don’t overcook them!
 The cookies will be really soft when they come out of the oven and the centers will look not done.
 If you keep cooking them the cookies will get overcooked.
+You’ll know they’ve reached the optimum cook when the edges have juuuust started to get a little browner than the rest of the cookie.
 Let the cookies rest on the cookie sheet on a wire rack (not the stove-top, which is most likely warm from the oven) for 1-2 minutes before transferring the cookies to a wire cooling rack.
 A cooling rack with grids is more stable for the cookies.

 Perfect Chocolate Chip Cookies | Lemon & Mocha